recognition of the role played by Leonard Arrington and Father Francis

 cash prize for the best essay of the year on religious history in the

-certificate is awarded to the publisher.
+West.
 No time period, geographic

 restrictions, or questions of religious persuasion apply.
 View a list of past recipients here.